 This workshop will highlight the process to run for the legislature, both the actual SD legislature and the mock 4-H legislature.
 It will provide candidates guidance on creating their campaign rack card and video, in addition to campaign strategies.
 Furthermore, this workshop will cover the importance of voting, the duties of a voting manager, and how candidates 'Get Out the Vote' before an election.
 Our voting process for the SD 4-H Legislature program will look different from the traditional experience, but we will share both processes with you.
-These in-person workshops will be located at several SDSU Extension Regional Centers determined by the geographical locations of our declared candidates.
-Locations will be announced once those locations have been identified.
+A Zoom link will be provided to all individuals that declare candidacy.

-Candidate Petitions Live: April 15, 9 a.m.
+Candidate Petitions Live: July 17, 9 a.m.
 CT/8 a.m.
 MT

-Start collecting digital petition signatures via your unique petition URL!
-Each candidate wishing to be on the ballot needs to collect the required number of signatures by May 1.
+Start collecting digital petition signatures via your unique petition ULR!
+Each candidate wishing to be on the ballot needs to collect the required number of signatures by July 28.

-Campaign Material Due: May 1, 11:59 p.m.
+Campaign Materials Due: July 28, 11:59 p.m.
 CT/10:59 p.m.
 MT